top of page

 Monique utilizes a range of evidence-based therapies in assisting clients with their difficulties including EMDR, Schema Therapy, Cognitive Behavioural Therapy, and Acceptance and Commitment Therapy.
 Monique provides tailored and flexible therapeutic interventions based on the client’s difficulties and their goals for therapy.

-Monique currently works Wednesdays and Thursdays at Northside Psychology
+Monique currently works Thursdays, Fridays and Saturdays at Northside Psychology

 DIYANI DE SILVA